April 20, 2021

 It is common for commercial HVAC maintenance to lead to service, especially if your contractor notices anything wrong with the system.
 Depending on the service required and the materials and time it involves, they may take care of it there and then, or they may schedule an appointment for later.

-Why Should FM’s Create a Service and Repair Plan?
+Why Should Facility Managers Create a Commercial HVAC Service and Repair Plan?

 Your service and repair plan outlines when and how you will take care of the HVAC system.
 It should include the schedule for regular maintenance as well as what tasks will be performed.
 And, include a chain of events to follow if an issue arises, whether it is spotted during maintenance or appears at some other time.